Keyboard shortcuts

 sudo ufw allow 'Nginx Full'

-You should see the default NGINX welcome page.
+You should see the default nginx welcome page.
+This confirms nginx is installed and the firewall is configured correctly.

 server {